 My fingerprints have already been taken.
 However, due to the quota backlog, they may expire.
 Will USCIS require me to redo my fingerprints?

-Yes.
-Fingerprint results expire after 15 months.
+It is possible.
 USCIS will review the fingerprints at the time that they are ready to complete the adjudication of the I-485.
 If the results have expired, they will send out a new fingerprint appointment notice.

 If I am not able to file the I-485 due to quota backlogs, is there another way for my H-4 spouse to obtain work authorization?